For more detailed information, please change to the German version of this website.

 A list of accepted language certificates can be found on our website.

-Applicants with a German school or university degree do not need to submit a separate proof of language proficiency.
+Applicants with a German school degree do not need to submit a separate proof of language proficiency.

 Portfolio